The Down Troddence: 2014 - 2019: How Are You? We Are Fine, Thank You

-After releasing three independent singles prior to 2012, The Down Troddence (TDT) embarked on creating their debut full-length album.
-By mid-October 2012, pre-production for nine tracks was completed, and Keshav Dhar of Skyharbor fame agreed to produce the album.
+After releasing three independent singles prior to 2012, The Down Troddence embarked on creating their debut full-length album.
+By mid-October 2012, pre-production for nine tracks was completed, and Keshav Dhar of Skyharbor agreed to produce the album.
 Recording sessions took place in Bangalore in November.
 The album, titled How Are You?
 We Are Fine, Thank You, was released on January 1, 2014, at CounterCulture in Bangalore.
 Upon release, the album received critical acclaim for its innovative fusion of genres and poignant lyrical content.
 It won eight awards at the Rolling Stone India Metal Awards 2014, including Best Album, Best Song, Best Band, Best Guitarist, and Best Artwork.
 Reviewers praised the album's production quality and its ability to balance aggressive metal riffs with subtle folk-based elements.

 In December 2019, The Down Troddence released the protest single "Fight.
 React.
 Be a Part!" featuring Kel from the Kerala metal band Heretic.
 The song was a direct response to the Indian government's Citizenship Amendment Act (CAA) and the proposed National Register of Citizens (NRC).
 The track combines aggressive metal riffs with politically charged lyrics, urging listeners to actively oppose injustice.
 Its accompanying lyric video includes news footage and protest imagery, reinforcing its message of resistance.

-2025: As You All Know, This Is How It Is (AYAKTIHIS)
+2025: As You All Know, This Is How It Is

-In 2025, The Down Troddence (TDT) began unveiling their long-awaited second studio album, As You All Know, This Is How It Is (AYAKTIHIS), marking their return after over a decade since their debut.
+In 2025, The Down Troddence unveiled their second studio album, As You All Know, This Is How It Is marking their return after over a decade since their debut.
 The album, set to feature ten tracks, is being released under the South Indian label Think Music.

-The first single, "Maharani," was released on February 20, 2025, and features renowned Carnatic vocalist T.M.
+The first single, "Maharani", was released on February 20, 2025, and features renowned Carnatic vocalist T.M.
 Krishna.
 The track blends progressive metal with classical Indian music, addressing themes of resistance and empowerment.
 Its music video, directed by Rajaram Rajendran, presents dystopian visuals symbolizing societal oppression.

 Following this, the band released "Ejjathi", their first song entirely in Malayalam.
 The track confronts issues of casteism, patriarchy, and colorism.
-The accompanying music video was directed by filmmaker Chidambaram of Manjummel Boys fame.
+The accompanying music video was directed by filmmaker Chidambaram S. Poduval of Manjummel Boys.